 So, what does the term cost mean for the purposes of completing form T1135?

-In simple terms, costs means the amount you paid to purchase an asset.
+In simple terms, costs mean the amount you paid to purchase an asset.
 To calculate the total costs for your foreign property, simply add up the individual cost amount for each foreign property that you own.
-If the sum is equal to $100,000 or more, than you have to file form T1135.
+If the sum is equal to $100,000 or more than you have to file Form T1135.

 Only certain types of foreign property must be reported.
-The most common of these is shares in a foreign corporation, land and buildings held outside of Canada and Foreign mutual funds.
-Certain types of foreign property are excluded from reporting, such as a vacation property or a principle residence outside of Canada.
+The most common of these are shares in a foreign corporation, land, and buildings held outside of Canada and Foreign mutual funds.
+Certain types of foreign property are excluded from reporting, such as a vacation property or a principal residence outside of Canada.
 Also excluded are foreign mutual funds held inside a TFSA or RRSP.

 When filling out the form, make sure you report the following information for each foreign property that you owned during the year: